realDavidChen/python3/build python environment.md

 $ pipenv shell --python 3.8

-if using windows sys: $ pipenv shell --python c:\Python38    etc.
+if you using windows sys: $ pipenv shell --python c:\Python38    etc.